brianloveswords/bjb.dev/src/pages/log/20220217-crashing-with-astro.md

 Then I had a thought: what if there is no relationship to _my specific content_?
 I reverted back to what I started with and began replacing the contents of the file, byte by byte, with `x`s.

-This intuition proved correct: the crash had nothing to do with the semantics of the file _at all_, the code path that triggered it was completely determined by the number of bytes in the file.
+This intuition proved correct, the crash had nothing to do with the semantics of the file _at all_.
+The code path that triggered it was completely determined by the number of bytes in the file.
 So I wrote a lil fuzzer (see **Appendix A**) to write an increasing number of bytes to  `src/pages/index.astro` and keep track of where it started failing.
 I let it run for a few hours and the results were fascinating:

 - `0000-2912` bytes: 🆗
 - `2913-2928` bytes: `RuntimeError: Error: Uh oh, the Astro compiler encountered an unrecoverable error!`